25 Travel Trailer Must-Haves to Get on the Road Now

 A tire pressure gauge or tire pressure monitoring system will allow you to quickly check your tire pressure on your RV from your campsite.

 A tire pressure gauge is an easy, affordable way to check the pressure.
 However, a TPMS is a great way to monitor tire pressure and temperature before traveling and while on the road.
-These require a little more investment and installation but are worth the time and money to set up.

 20. Air Compressor

 An air compressor is also a good idea for safety in your RV, especially in rural areas where it could be difficult to find one.
-You can run an air compressor by connecting it to your vehicle battery or (sometimes) the house battery of your RV.

 Portable Compressor Kit, Tire Inflator